jameciamarlynsia/portfolio/README.md

-Hello I am Jamecia Marlynsia Moore
+Hello, my name is Jamecia Marlynsia Moore and I am sharing my creations with you!

 Here is a link to the apps I created using Android Studio: